mendableai/firecrawl/CONTRIBUTING.md

 BULL_AUTH_KEY= @
-LOGTAIL_KEY= # Use if you're configuring basic logging with logtail PLAYWRIGHT_MICROSERVICE_URL=  # set if you'd like to run a playwright fallback LLAMAPARSE_API_KEY= #Set if you have a llamaparse key you'd like to use to parse pdfs SLACK_WEBHOOK_URL= # set if you'd like to send slack server health status messages
+LOGTAIL_KEY= # Use if you're configuring basic logging with logtail PLAYWRIGHT_MICROSERVICE_URL=  # set if you'd like to run a playwright fallback
 ```

 ### Installing dependencies